 1. Open Google Classroom

-2. Select the Kami assignment you want to check, and click “View Assignment”
+2. Select the Kami assignment you want to check, and click “View Instructions” or Select the numbers under Turned in/Assigned

 3. Make sure the “Student Work” tab is selected

-4. Click on the file you want to annotate.
+4. Click on the student file you want to check/give feedback on

 5. Tick the “Grade with Kami” button under the submitted files.